 “Wrocław na językach świata” means literally “Wrocław on tongues of the world”.
 “To be on tongues” (być na językach) is a Polish idiomatic expression meaning “to be talked about by many people”.
 People who meet in couples or groups and talk about their everyday life, about opinions and interests or differences and similarities there are between them.

-These conversations lie at the heart of the Wrocław na językach świata campaign.
+These conversations lie at the heart of the Wrocław na językach świata project.

-The project of the Municipality of Wrocław, carried out by Wrocławskie Centrum Integracji (Wrocław Integration Centre), namely the campaign Wrocław na językach świata addresses the needs of Wrocław inhabitants, who want to get to know and understand their neighbours coming from various countries, as well as needs of foreigners, who want to understand the Polish people and get to know their culture, so as to feel as a legitimate part of the Polish society.
+The project of the Municipality of Wrocław, carried out by Wrocławskie Centrum Integracji (Wrocław Integration Centre), namely the project Wrocław na językach świata addresses the needs of Wrocław inhabitants, who want to get to know and understand their neighbours coming from various countries, as well as needs of foreigners, who want to understand the Polish people and get to know their culture, so as to feel as a legitimate part of the Polish society and find a job in Poland (where the lack of knowledge of the Polish language is often a barrier).

 - support the foreigners living in Wrocław in Polish language learning,